FastComments/fastcomments-docs/src/content/guides/customizations-and-configuration/items/allow-anon-retain-comments.md

-FastComments can be configured to remove unverified comments after three days.
+FastComments can be configured to remove unverified comments after a desired number of days.
 This helps combat spam.

 By default, it does not.